DanielYWoo/fast-object-pool/README.md

 Maven dependency
 ---------------
-JDK 11+ is recommended.
-By default the debug messages are logged to JDK logger because one of the goals of this project is ZERO DEPENDENCY.
-The only optional dependencies is disruptor.
 To use FOP, simply add this to your pom.xml
 ```xml
 <dependency>
     <groupId>cn.danielw</groupId>